abingham/boost_python_tutorial/README.md

 This notebook is a bit of an experiment, and is intended to serve two related purposes.
 First, it is used as the source for a set of "slides" for presentations.
 Second, it is a takeaway document for people who attend that presentation.
 The IPython notebook format straddles these two roles - presentation materials and study material - reasonably well, and it has the interesting benefit of supporting embedded executable code.

+There are actually different presentations here, the one in the `presentation` directory and one in `workshop`.
+The `presentation` notebook is a pure presentation/lecture.
+It is not intended for interaction with the audience.
+In other words, it's a talk.

+The `workshop` notebook covers the same material as `presentation`, but it is intended for use in a workshop where students work along with the presenter.
+It has various "Try it" sections and so forth.
+Besides these differences, they're both very similar.
+They should probably be combined at some point.

 Using this notebook
 -------------------